 Ruth: She must have been devastated that her husband was dead.
 Intense emotions would be normal!
 Yet, she still felt a calm sense of understanding (i.e., intuition) that she must follow her mother-in-law Naomi.
 She was led by her gut, not by feelings.
 She was blessed with the title of Great Grandmother to King David.

 In the New Testament, we follow the lead of great women such as Mary, who trusted God’s angel and accepted her role as mother to Jesus.
 Perhaps she was terrified; however, she did not make the decision based on that feeling.
 Martha, whose innate sense of cleanliness and hospitality earned her the regular honor of housing and feeding Jesus.
 He sought her care when needing rest and rejuvenation.
 She may have had great joy in serving him, but her decision to do so was because it was already a part of her character- her sense of self.
 She did not change who she was due to feelings about “being left out of the discussion” or jealousy that her sister sat longer at his feet.
 She was rewarded for her authenticity.
-Mary Magdalene followed her intuition to cleanse Jesus’s tired feet with her hair and to listen intently to his teaching.
-Although he loved them both, Mary is often viewed as Jesus’s closest female friend.
+Mary of Bethany followed her intuition to cleanse Jesus’s tired feet with her hair and to listen intently to his teaching.
+Mary of Magdalene also washed his feet and was an early follower, named several times as being among the disciples when Jesus taught the masses.
 All of these women must have been filled with emotions!
 Yet, those who based their decisions on sound gut instincts or grounded intuitive understandings rather than the emotion at hand, were greatly rewarded.

 Women do know what they want.
 But trust the woman who follows her intuition instead of her emotions.